AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: The consistency rules will be updated as the
           model for volatile variables is defined.
+          To be completed in the Milestone 3 version of this document.

-.. todo: If it ends up being possible to refine null abstract state, then refinements of such
+.. todo:: If it ends up being possible to refine null abstract state, then refinements of such
           state could appear in refined globals statements, though they would need to have mode in out.
+          To be completed in the Milestone 3 version of this document.

 Language Definition
 ^^^^^^^^^^^^^^^^^^^